 (looking at PROOMPT upon the harpoon stand) I give up.
-Throwing in the towel.
+This guy's unbelievable.
+Throwing in the towel!
 I owe you ten bucks, Jack.
 Jack?
 Where the hell is Jack?

 (DAN exits down the stairs.
 LI stares off the starboard size of the ship, stoically, and her posture conveys a sense of concern.
 The entire stage becomes bright, as the harbor lights flicker on, one by one.
 The sign for the "Dana Point Ocean Institute" is illuminated in the background.)